t-niizato/Stress-without-a-stressor-Integrated-information-theory-explains-the-information-dynamics-of-stress/README.md

 We listed sample raw data for IIT computation in MATLAB 2020b.

-Before running our program, please import the practical PHI toolbox \usr(https://figshare.com/articles/code/phi_toolbox_zip/3203326).
+Before running our program, please import the practical PHI toolbox (https://figshare.com/articles/code/phi_toolbox_zip/3203326).

 Run Main_Complex_Computation (MIP_computation).

+## The analysis in our paper

+We listed all used IIT computation datasets and the subjective scores.

+Run .mxf files and you'll get some figures we used in the paper.